Accessibility & Disability

-Accessible parking spaces are provided for people with disabilities who require extra space to exit or enter their vehicles or require close proximity to certain places due to mobility problems.
+Accessible parking spaces are provided in Council car parks for people with disability who require extra space to exit or enter their vehicles or require close proximity to certain places due to mobility problems.

 The Master Locksmith Access Key (MLAK) is an innovative system that enables people with disability to gain 24/7 access to a network of public facilities.

-The MLAK key opens all accessible toilets displaying the MLAK symbol and will allow access to over 350 facilities throughout NSW.
+Eligible people with disability can purchase an MLAK key which opens all accessible toilets displaying the MLAK symbol and will allow access to over 350 facilities throughout NSW.
 An MLAK sign is attached to those facilities fitted with MLAK.

 Please refer to The National Public Toilet Map for a list of public amenities within our Shire.
 This website also provides information on the location, opening hours and availability of wheelchair access for more than 14,000 public and private amenities across Australia.